Objectway/super-gigi/README.md

 You can find a complete gulp file in `gulp/tasks/sass.js`.

 ## Functions
-We love [Foundation](http://foundation.zurb.com) and we used it a lot.
+We love [Foundation](http://foundation.zurb.com) and we've been using it a lot.
 These functions are based on our preferred Foundation functions that we want to continue to use in our projects.